Keebs66/Bitsy-Game-Final/README.md

 # Bitsy-Game-Final
-A Bitsy game for my Game 110 class.
 Working Title: **"Coversations With Spirits"**

 I am referencing the anime *Mob Psycho 100* specifically the spirit aspect of the show.
 The show has a varity of spirit interactions and characters, so I wanted my game to include seeing and talking to spirits.